davidpatto/consentuaBlog/README.md

 ## How do I 'do' a blog post??

-In github or in [prose.io](http://prose.io/) login with an account able to edit this repo; go to `_posts` there you can see other posts including the example post.
+In github or in [prose.io](http://prose.io/) login with an account able to edit this repo; go to `_posts/` there you can see other posts including the example post.

-Have a look inside the example post, use this file as a guide on how to write a blog post.
+Have a look inside the example post `_posts/2012-02-07-example-content.md`, use this file as a guide on how to write a blog post.

 Posts require a few things to work:
 * correct file name structure eg `2012-02-07-example-content.md` with date with dashes, and post title.